Depression is very common and everyone feels fed up, sad, unhappy,

 Lots of useful information

-Day by day support service and crisis support to help reduce suicide, depression and other stress related illnesses to service users who are in need of emotional support and encouragement.
+Day to day support service and crisis support to help reduce suicide, depression and other stress related illnesses to service users who are in need of emotional support and encouragement.
 Instant online support for any person who may be experiencing something in their life which they may be finding difficult to cope with.
 Also peer to peer support facilitated and monitored through facebook by trained admins where service users support each other through discussion, topics and open forums https://www.facebook.com/olagola

 www.overcomedepression.co.uk - Depression help and advice